L1ski/Tunes/README.md

 supported widely.

 # How to use this?
-No worrie's!
+No worries!
 Just click this link and you'll get to invite the Tunes bot to your server/servers.
 Link:

 # Is this safe to use?